sweetyseleena27/esitacipher/README.md

-this is a new cipher technique
+this is a new cipher technique to encrypt or decrypt messages